How to Get to Neuschwanstein Castle by Public Transport (Bus and Train)

 These are special train tickets that entitle you to travel anywhere by train within Bavaria for an entire day.

-There are even better saving if you are travelling in a group it is only an extra 6 Euros for each additional person in your group for up to 5 people in total.
+There are even better savings if you travel in a group, as it is only an extra 6 Euros for each additional person in a group for up to 5 people in total.
 This means for a group of 5 it will only cost 49 Euros to travel for one day (9.80 Euros each).
 You can also travel with your own children or grandchildren without paying any extra.